UNSAT Solver Synthesis via Monte Carlo Forest Search: Related Work

-Various researchers have used MCTS as an algorithm to directly search for a satisfying solution to a CSP that lie somewhere between local search and DPLL.
+Various researchers have used MCTS as an algorithm to directly search for a satisfying solution to a CSP that lie somewhere between local search and DPLL \cite{Previti2011,Schloeter2017,Keszocze2020,Loth2013}.
 In these cases, a rollout can be interpreted as a guess at a satisfying assignment.
 If an unseen node is reached or a conflict is reached along a rollout path, a reward is assigned based on some measure of how close the path is to being a satisfying assignment (e.g., number of satisfied constraints).
-We see two main differences between these approaches and ours: (1) they use MCTS online to solve CSPs rather than as an offline procedure for training model-based branching policies and (2) they are not designed for the unsatisfiable case where policies produce trees rather than paths.\shortver{\citet{Previti2011} developed UCTSAT, which assigns 0 reward to conflict nodes and explores various alternatives for value estimation.
-Follow-up work has incorporated clause learning into UCTSAT \citep{Schloeter2017,Keszocze2020}; \citet{Loth2013} developed a version of UCTSAT for constraint programming (CP) that was simplified to be state independent; \citet{Wattez2020} used a MAB to choose between branching heuristics on a given instance. }\longver{
+We see two main differences between these approaches and ours: (1) they use MCTS online to solve CSPs rather than as an offline procedure for training model-based branching policies and (2) they are not designed for the unsatisfiable case where policies produce trees rather than paths.